 Gives me a sense of control

-How to Schedule Your Day as a Stay at Home Mom
+Tips on Creating Your Stay at Home Mom Schedule

 Break it down to the 3 different parts of the day